Pscheidl/pscheidl.github.io/_posts/2017-10-08-openliberty-jaxrs.md

 ```

 The `<featureManager>` part contains a list of features to be included in the created runtime.
 Basic configuration also contains default host and port bindings and path to applications to be contained in the resulting package.
 Besides `<webApplication ...>` tag, it is also possible to use `<enterpriseApplication ...>` tag to deploy Enterprise Archives, if required.
+If you're looking for a complete list of features available, there is no official list yet.
+But, a list of features can be found directly in the [/dev folder on GitHub](https://github.com/OpenLiberty/open-liberty/tree/integration/dev).

 With the `server.xml` file, the `main` folder's content looks as follows.
 Nothing more is added to the project in order to run it.
 In this state, the application/microservice is fully functional.